-Director of Graduate Services: Robert Howsam
+Director of Graduate Services: Anointing Momoh

 The Director of Graduate Services (DGS) oversees two major services used by nearly all graduate students: the Benefit Plan and the U-Pass.
 The DGS works with the Benefit Plan Committee to address the needs of graduate students and represents SFU graduate students at meetings with Translink, the Ministry of Transportation and other U-Pass partners.

 The Director of University Relations act as the central liaison to the SFU community, including University administration, the SFSS, dedicated fee groups and allied groups or committees.
 Spearheads advocacy campaigns that are primarily contained within the SFU community and support graduate student representatives on University committees.

 Chantal is a third-year PhD student in Criminology, who’s current research focuses on online harassment, particularly in the context of online gaming.
 In her spare time she enjoys relaxing at home, reading a good book or just watching TV.

 The Director of Internal Relations oversees the internal governing structures of the Society, including its various committees, departmental Caucuses, and Council.
 The DIR ensures that the aforementioned structures continue to foster a strong graduate community and serve the administrative and strategic goals of the Society.